top of page

 DC6: Design of Novel Lipid-Based Targeting Ligands for Enhanced Oligonucleotide Delivery to Cardiac Tissue in Cardiomyopathy

-Supervisor: Prof. S. Andersson
+Supervisors: Prof. S. Andersson and Dr. A. Biscans

 Host Institute: AstraZeneca, Gothenburg (www.astrazeneca.com)